Last Updated: April 9,

 osteoarthritis, rheumatoid arthritis, or gout.

-Osteoarthritis (OA)is the most common type of arthritis in older
+Osteoarthritis (OA) is the most common type of arthritis in

-people.
-OA starts when cartilage begins to become ragged and wears
+older people.
+OA starts when cartilage begins to become ragged and

-away.
+wears away.
 Cartilage is the tissue that pads bones in a joint.
-At OA's
+At

-worst, all of the cartilage in a joint wears away, leaving bones
+OA's worst, all of the cartilage in a joint wears away, leaving

-that rub against each other.
-You are most likely to have OA in your
+bones that rub against each other.
+You are most likely to have OA

-hands, neck, lower back, or the large weight-bearing joints of your
+in your hands, neck, lower back, or the large weight-bearing joints

 OA symptoms can range from stiffness and mild pain that comes